JackieBirkenstock/411-spring-2021/assignments/homework-02/readme.md

 The goal of this assignment is to practice **opening/reading binary files**, **number systems**, and **bitwise operations** in `C`.
 The assignment is worth a total of 100 points.
 If you have any questions or need any help, please visit us during office hours and/or post questions on `EdStem`.

 ## `1.
 HexDump (20 pts)`
 This program will open a *binary file* and dump its contents to the *standard output*.
 It should work similar to the `hexdump` utility.
-You can use the example code from [fread](http://www.cplusplus.com/reference/cstdio/fread/) for opening a binary file.
+You can use the [example code provided with the `fread` documentation](http://www.cplusplus.com/reference/cstdio/fread/) for properly opening a binary file.
 Note that the example follows these steps for opening/loading/closing a binary file:

 - create two pointers, one for the file and another for the buffer in memory
 - open the binary file in `rb` mode